What can be tested in a program?

 Which programs can be tested

-- The program must start with one of the following transactional entry points:
+You can only test programs that start with one of the following transactional entry points:

 - Data change